 A welcomes series is a sequence of emails sent directly after someone signs up to hear from your brand.
-A welcome series is a critical moment in the customer lifecycle because it's your opportunity to introduce new, interested prospects to your business and product offering.
+This is a critical moment in the customer lifecycle because it's your opportunity to introduce new, interested prospects to your business and product offering.
 With a welcome series, you should strike while the iron is hot and capitalize on this display of interest.

 Klaviyo's Standard Welcome Flow